bairizuomeng00-a11y/ModelRoom/README.md

 ModelRoom stores runtime configuration on your Mac, not in the app bundle.

 - Provider configs are stored under `~/Library/Application Support/ModelRoom/Providers/`.
-- API keys are stored as plaintext in local provider config files by design.
 - Chat and folder metadata are stored in local app preferences.